ChillarAnand/avilpage.com/posts/2017/11/how-to-install-custom-roms-in-mipad.md

 .. type: text
 -->

 Mi Pad and other Xiamo devices has Mi UI OS which is a dual boot system.
-A major problem with this system is it has only ~600 MB of space in partition 1.
+A major problem with this system is it has only ~600 MB of space in 1st partition.
 Because of this, we cannot install some custom ROMs as they need more space.
 In this article we will see how to merge both partitions to get more free space and install any custom ROM.

 ## Install TWRP